Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast two arcane spells per day less than trueclass mage.
 – Can cast three divine spells per day less than trueclass cleric.
 – At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
-– May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
-(2d4 damage/healing at level 2 plus 2d4 per 4 levels).
+– May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
+(1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
+– Versatile Spellcasting: starting from level 7 can trade one first level cleric spell slot for a second level wizard spell slot, this exchange is reversible; every two levels thereafter can trade next level cleric spell slot for a wizard spell slot one level higher.
 – Gets one bonus feat at levels 22, 25 and 28.
 – Hit Die: d6
 – Low THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell